monsoonmaelstrom/book2/book2.md

 ----

-I’m waiting on the roof of the building next to Davy’s.
-Listening for the sound of the first brick.
+I’m waiting on the roof of the building next to Davy’s, listening for the sound of the first brick.
 So far, it’s all quiet.
 A few minutes go by, and then I hear shouting followed by the tinkling sound of glass shattering.

 *One.* The shouting resumes. *Two.* Giorgi really knows how to put on a show. *Three.* I think he may have missed his calling as an actor. *Four.* Here goes nothing. *Five.* I jump.
 It sounds like the second brick hit the same moment as my feet.
 I hold still for a moment as the shouting resumes, and then begin creeping across the roof.
 I make it to the far side, and lean over the edge of the roof to the side of the building where there are some loose bricks.
 I gently pry them out, one by one, then grab the key.
 I don’t bother putting the bricks back.
 I just creep back and jump back to the building I came from.
 Giorgi has stopped shouting, so I make my exit as quickly as I can.